timothyroybd/bookstore_api/README.md

 <h1>Bookstore API</h1>

 <h2 id="project-overview">Project Overview</h2>
 <p>In this simple project, I have implemented authentication, MongoDB database implementation and CURD operations.
 User can register, login, add, edit, update and remove books in a library and are able to edit their user information.
 The backend is hosted by Render and the front end is hosted by Vercel.
-The project is publically available here: https://bookstore-api-git-main-timothyroybds-projects.vercel.app </p>
+The project is publically available here: https://bookstore-api-git-main-timothyroybds-projects.vercel.app
+<strong>Please note that the backend engine is turned off to save money.
+If you are interested then I can turn it on</strong></p>

 <h2 id="installation-instructions">Installation Instructions</h2>